 5 Mins Read

-Our world is facing an unprecedented food waste crisis, which is contributing over 10% of global carbon emissions that drive the climate emergency.
+Our world is facing an unprecedented food waste crisis, which is contributing more than 10 percent of global carbon emissions that drive the climate emergency.
 In addition to coming at an enormous environmental cost, discarded food compounds the issues of everyday hunger and malnutrition as well as escalating chronic health problems such as obesity and diabetes.
 Asia generates more than half of the world’s food waste, but we as individuals can do something about it.
 Here are 13 practical ways to reduce your food waste right now.

 1. Eat the food you buy